 The Company currently has agreements with each of: (i) BARDA; and (ii) the Defense Health Agency (“DHA”) to support continued funding and development of the next generation of the DeepView® wound imaging device.

-While the government has a right to terminate the BARDA contract, the government generally does not terminate funding awards unless there is reason, such as: the funding contract becomes too costly or proving impossible, the agency seeks to avoid a dispute with another branch of government or the agency has decided to restructure its contractual arrangements and perform work in-house.
+While the government has a right to terminate the BARDA contract, the government generally does not terminate funding awards unless there is reason, such as: the funding contract becomes too costly or proving impossible, the agency seeks to avoid a dispute with another branch of government, or the agency has decided to restructure its contractual arrangements and perform work in-house.
 Thus, it is unlikely that BARDA will terminate its contract with Company.
 If, however, BARDA terminates the contract, the Company may be entitled to settlement costs for payment for work already performed, but not yet paid for; costs incurred in anticipation of performance; and costs arising from termination and settling the termination, for example.
 While such Termination Settlement is available, the termination of the BARDA contract is considered low risk.

 To mitigate this risk, the Company maintains a very close relationship with BARDA, through a project team made up of senior management including the CEO and the Head of Regulatory Affairs.
 Project milestones and scope are closely controlled by the Company to ensure the development goals presented to BARDA are achieved in full, and that momentum towards the development’s completion is maintained.
-In the very unlikely event that BARDA did terminate the contract, the Company would review the adoption of suitable mitigation measures including rescheduling of the Burns development programme, cost savings, and raising funds from alternative sources to complete the development, depending on the progress of the Burns development and DFU development and commercialisation.
+In the very unlikely event that BARDA did terminate the contract, the Company would review the adoption of suitable mitigation measures including rescheduling of the Burns development program, cost savings, and raising funds from alternative sources to complete the development, depending on the progress of the Burns development and DFU development and commercialization.

 To mitigate this risk, the Company maintains a very close relationship with DHA, through a project team made up of senior management including the Chief Executive Officer and the Head of Regulatory Affairs.
 Project milestones and scope are closely controlled by the Company to ensure the development goals presented to DHA are achieved in full, and that momentum towards the development’s completion is maintained.
-In the very unlikely event that DHA did not extend the contract, the Company would review the adoption of suitable mitigation measures including rescheduling of the Burns development programme, cost savings, and raising funds from alternative sources to complete the development, depending on the progress of the Burns development and DFU development and commercialisation.
+In the very unlikely event that DHA did not extend the contract, the Company would review the adoption of suitable mitigation measures including rescheduling of the Burns development program, cost savings, and raising funds from alternative sources to complete the development, depending on the progress of the Burns development and DFU development and commercialization.

 Loss of a major customer